 you’ll see there are many of these hairy filaments and anthers.

 The Poppy Mason bee, Hoplitis papaveris, uses the petals of the common poppy, Papaver rhoeas to line its nest.
 In the very short video below, you can see red poppy leaves lining and just poking out of the nest burrow of a Hoplitis papaveris:

 Out and about, I took some photographs of bumble bees foraging on Papaver somniferum – Opium Poppy.
 The poppies are growing wild among sand dunes close to my home, and are a beautiful sight on the sunny, sandy slope.

 Although this poppy species can be found growing wild in the UK, and can also be cultivated from seed and grown in gardens, some countries have restrictions in place to prevent cultivation, whilst others will allow the cultivation of the opium poppy for ornamental use in the garden.

-However, there is a wide variety of poppies available, and they are very easy to grow from seed – I have had several varieties at various stages, growing in our garden.
-Currently we have the oriental poppy - Papaver orientale in our garden – a pale pink, blousy variety, also enjoyed by bees, but we have also grown the California poppy - Eschscholzia californica, and Common Garden poppy - Papaver rhoeas.
+Currently we have the oriental poppy - Papaver orientale in our garden – a pale pink, blousy variety, also enjoyed by bees, but we have also grown:

-Although the image above shows poppies growing on sandy, coastal dunes in full sun, my oriental poppies grow perfectly well in rich loam soil, and I have grown California poppies and Common Poppy in the same soil previously, always in full sun.
-Therefore, I’ll be happy to try out the Opium Poppy in the same soil!
+Although some of the images above show poppies growing on sandy, coastal dunes in full sun, my oriental poppies grow perfectly well in rich loam soil, and I have grown California poppies and Common Poppy in the same soil previously, always in full sun.
+Therefore, I may try out the Opium Poppy in the same soil!